-In 2011, Tom Torlakson was elected the State Superintendent of Public Instruction for the state of California.
-His vision and passion was that the department and after school programs across the state would be high quality for all kids.
-And so he charged me with developing a plan and a process where the department, and the whole system of support, and the field of California could focus on quality.
-And so we gathered people from across the state to work on our strategic plan, to work on various elements of the plan, and that is why we worked so hard to make sure we have quality standards and have something that all of this can align to a North Star to help us understand when we are doing the right thing for children.
+In 2011 Tom Torlakson was elected the State Superintendent of Public Instruction for the State of California.
+His vision and passion were that the Department and After School Programs across the state, would be high-quality for all kids and so, he charged me with developing a plan and a process where the Department and the whole System of Support in the field in California, could focus on quality.
+And so we gathered people from across the state, to work on our strategic plan, to work on various elements of the plan, and that is why we worked so hard to make sure we have Quality Standards and have something that all of us can align to a north star to help us understand when we're doing the right thing for children.